Marlene Zuk

 Marlene Zuk (born May 20, 1956) is an American evolutionary biologist and behavioral ecologist.
 She worked as professor of biology at the University of California, Riverside (UCR) until she transferred to the University of Minnesota in 2012.
 Her studies involve sexual selection and parasites.

 Biography

-Zuk was born in Philadelphia, Pennsylvania and she is a native of Los Angeles.
-Living in the city, she became interested in insects at a young age.
+Zuk was born in Philadelphia, Pennsylvania and is a native of Los Angeles.
+She became interested in insects at a young age.
 At the University of California, Santa Barbara, Zuk started majoring in English, but decided to switch to Biology.
 After earning her bachelor's degree, she wrote and taught for three years.